Orlando First-Time Visitor Tips

 - A shopping must for first-time visitors and value-hunters is bargain shopping at Lake Buena Vista Factory Stores, Orlando International Premium Outlets® and Orlando Vineland Premium Outlets®.

 - Take advantage of Orlando’s sunny climate by shopping outside.
-Tree-lined Park Avenue in Winter Park, about 20 minutes from downtown Orlando, offers several cobblestoned blocks filled with upscale clothing, hip boutiques, outdoor cafes and unique art galleries.
+Tree-lined Park Avenue in Winter Park, about 30 minutes from our main tourism districts, offers several cobblestoned blocks filled with upscale clothing, hip boutiques, outdoor cafes and unique art galleries.